N-Tech01/SPDF-Website-Data-Leakage-Report/README.md

 > **Note**: The link is functional and accessible.

 ### Sensitive Information Found:
-In the directory, I opened the file **"000_readme.txt"**, and I found the following sensitive information related to NASA's SPDF:
+In the directory, I opened the file **"000_readme.txt"** and then, I found the following sensitive information related to NASA's SPDF:

 #### Contact Information:
 - **Robert M. Candey** (Head of SPDF)